 BBL: Work in the Back Back Loop only.
 This is the loop BEHIND the back loop.

 RSC: Raised Single Crochet (special stitch).
 After using this stitch in the Fritillary Scarf, I did some research to see if there was an official name for this stitch.
 While I found the stitch mentioned in a few places, I did not see it named anywhere else, so I’ve used the name from the Fritillary Scarf (if it was in American terms).
 This is similar to a back post stitch.
 Insert hook from back to front, under top two loops of stitch, then from front to back, under top two loops of next stitch.
 Hook will be around the post.
 YO, pull up a loop, YO, pull through both loops on hook.

 RHDC: Raised Half Double Crochet (special stitch).
 Similar to the Raised Single Crochet, but this is the Half Double Crochet version.
 YO, insert hook from back to front, under top two loops of stitch, then from front to back, under top two loops of next stitch.
 Hook will be around the post.
 YO, pull up a loop, YO, pull through all loops on hook.

-Row 1: Ch 3 (counts as first HDC), 173 FHDC, then for final FHDC you will connect the foundation row.
-Make sure the foundation row is straight, put the two ends side by side, yo, insert hook into top two loops of chain of working side, then insert hook from the back to front of two loops of chain of the other side, yo, pull through both sides and pull up a loop, yo, pull through all loops on hook, you do not need to ss to connect to top part of stitch, just continue on with the next row.
-(175)
+Round 1: Ch 2 (does not count as a stitch), 105 FHDC, then for final FHDC you will connect the foundation row.
+Make sure the foundation row is straight, put the two ends side by side, yo, insert hook into top two loops of chain of working side, then insert hook from the back to front of two loops of chain of the other side, yo, pull through both sides and pull up a loop, yo, pull through all loops on hook, ss to connect to top part of stitch.
+(106)

 Please note this pattern is for personal use only.
 Please do not sell finished items from this pattern.